Nora Dalmasso Murder Details and Investigation Timline

 It was nearly 2 decades ago when Nora Raquel Dalmasso Macarrón, better known as simply Nora Dalmasso, was found horrifically murdered on a single bed inside her own lavish home.
 Unfortunately, though, what ensued was not only an extensive investigation but also pure chaos owing to intense media involvement and mismanagement of the scene as well as the evidence.
 It thus comes as no surprise that this entire ordeal has since been deemed one of Argentina’s most infamous cases and even been explored in Netflix’s ‘The Many Deaths of Nora Dalmasso.’

-Nora Dalmasso Was Supposed to be Home Alone When She Was Strangled to Death
+Nora Dalmasso Was Supposed to be Home Alone When She Was Killed

 Nora Dalmasso’s Case Was Marred by Rumors and Mismanagement

-When officials first arrived at the scene following a call from the neighbor who had found Nora’s body, they were quick to positively ascertain that her murder was not a burglary gone wrong.
-Not only were there no signs of a forced entry, but everything in the home was also in order, along with the fact that she was still wearing her Rolex and no valuables like cash or jewelry were missing.
-Therefore, considering how she’d been strangled, they noted this was likely a crime of passion, which was backed by the coroner as their report revealed she’d had intercourse just prior to her death.
+When officials first arrived at the scene following a call from the neighbor who had found Nora’s remains, they were quick to positively ascertain that her murder was not a burglary gone wrong.
+There were no signs of a forced entry, and everything in the home was also in order, along with the fact that she was still wearing her Rolex and no valuables like cash or jewelry were missing.
+Therefore, considering how she’d been strangled, they noted this was likely a crime of passion, which the coroner backed as their report revealed she’d had intercourse just prior to her death.

-It was reported that Nora had been having affairs, alluding to her killer possibly being one of her many alleged lovers and her death being the result of a “sex game” gone wrong.
-This was to such an extent that rumors about all males in the town being over the age of 17 being investigated also arose, with some males even going as far as to make t-shirts reading “I did not sleep with Norita.”
+It was alleged that Nora had been having affairs, alluding to her killer possibly being one of her many alleged lovers and her death being the result of a “sex game” gone wrong.
+This was to such an extent that rumors about all the men in the town over the age of 17 being investigated also arose, with some men even going as far as to make t-shirts reading “I did not sleep with Norita.”
 Only then did more factual details start coming to light, including the fact that she was indeed having an affair with one of her husband’s close friends, Guillermo Albarracin, and the presence of DNA evidence at the scene, but to no avail.

 Despite Several Suspects Having Been Accused, Nora Dalmasso’s Case Remains Unsolved